Fmacmak/aws-ssm-copy-guide/readme.txt

 Steps to copy from '/dev' to '/beta' in SSM using credentials from saml2aws and aws-ssm-copy.
 For more info see https://github.com/binxio/aws-ssm-copy

-This is a sample dry run command = "aws-ssm-copy -r --dry-run --target-path /destination /source"
+NOTE: >python == v.3.6 is needed to use aws-ssm-copy This is a sample dry run command = "aws-ssm-copy -r --dry-run --target-path /destination /source"

 Steps.